LaunchCodeEducation/lchs/src/chapters/dictionaries/dictionary-accumulator.rst

    pirate-speak.

 A more efficient way would be to use the accumulator pattern to add new key/value pairs.
+Recall that with lists and strings, the pattern adds only one new thing each time the loop repeats.
+For dictionaries, we need to add *two* items---a new key and a new value.

 Let's play with a couple of examples to practice this.

 .. admonition:: Try It!